 Warning Signs That You Need New Brakes

 The brakes are arguably one of the most important systems in your vehicle.
-Without functional brakes, you can’t safely get around the areas of Lavon, Fate, and Heath.
+Without functional brakes, you can’t safely get around the areas of Rockwall, Terrell, Rowlett, and Wylie.
 To help you prevent serious problems with your brakes and subsequent accidents, we at Rockwall CDJR have put together this guide to warning signs that you need new brakes.
 Read ahead to see what you need to look out for!

 The Dashboard Warning Light Is On.